 Upon her retirement as Associate Justice of the Supreme Court of the Republic of the Philippines, Justice Conchita Carpio Morales was appointed as Ombudsman of the Republic of the Philippines in late July 2011.
 Her appointment was announced by President Benigno S. Aquino III during his second State of the Nation Address in July 2011, making her the fifth Ombudsman since the Office of the Ombudsman became operational in May 1988.

 Ombudsman Carpio Morales graduated valedictorian in elementary and high school at Paoay Elementary School and Paoay North Institute, respectively.
 She obtained her Bachelor of Arts in Economics in 1964 and Bachelor of Laws in 1968, both from the University of the Philippines (UP).

 After graduation from law school, she worked at the Atienza Tabora and Del Rosario Law Offices.
 In 1971, she joined the Department of Justice as Special Assistant to then Justice Secretary Vicente Abad Santos.
 After almost 12 years at the Department of Justice, she joined the Judiciary in 1983 when President Ferdinand Marcos appointed her as Regional Trial Court (RTC) Judge in Pili, Camarines Sur.

 In 1986, President Corazon Aquino appointed her as RTC Judge in Pasay City.
 In 1994, President Fidel V. Ramos appointed her to the Court of Appeals where she eventually headed its 7th Division.
-In 2002, upon the unanimous endorsement of the members of the Judicial and Bar Council, she was elevated to the Supreme Court by President Gloria Macapagal-Arroyo.
+In 2002, upon the unanimous endorsement of the Judicial and Bar Council, she was elevated to the Supreme Court by President Gloria Macapagal-Arroyo.